Logo of Landscape Atlas

 Seattle's environmental policies and natural conditions make certain factors especially important:

 • Soil Knowledge is Power: Much of Seattle has dense, glacial till soil that drains poorly.
-Understanding your soil type is critical for designing an effective system, as it affects infiltration rates for solutions like rain gardens1.
+Understanding your soil type is critical for designing an effective system, as it affects infiltration rates for solutions like rain gardens.

 • The Slope Matters: Seattle is a city of hills.
 Your property's existing slope will heavily influence which drainage strategies are feasible and most effective.
 A professional can accurately measure this and design accordingly.